sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 > WARNING: Do NOT commit the secret manifest into your Git repository unless you are okay with storing sensitive information in plaintext and your repository is private.

-Create the a file with the following and save it as `gitserver-ssh.Secret.yaml`
+Create a file with the following and save it as `gitserver-ssh.Secret.yaml`
 ```sh
 apiVersion: v1
 kind: Secret